-Figure 3: Simple supply and demand curves showing the utility acquired by consumers and producers as well as the loss incurred through setting a single price.
-The area denoted as deadweight loss shows unused demand by setting a single price while consumer surplus is the region showing how much more customers would have been willing to pay.
+Figure 3: Simple supply and demand curves showing the utility acquired by consumers and producers as well as the loss incurred by setting a single price.
+The area denoted as "Deadweight Loss" shows unsatisfied demand under the assumption that adequate production exists to fulfill demand.
+"Consumer Surplus" is the region showing how much more customers would have been willing to pay.